-We will use the above testing in tandem with our requirements to ensure that all functionalities will be provided to our client.
-Also, with the above tests we will use the results to reevaluate any issues we come across and change the design accordingly to create the best possible product for our client.
+We have used the above testing in tandem with our requirements to ensure that all functionalities will be provided to our client.
+Also, with the above tests we have used the results to reevaluate any issues we come across and change the design accordingly to create the best possible product for our client.